domasvz1/space-invaders/README.md

 # UnityHiringProject Space Invaders

  Made with Unity LTS 2017.4.34f1
- You can download Unity here
+ You can download Unity LTS here: https://unity3d.com/unity/qa/lts-releases

+ # the Idea behind this

+ The idea behind this project is to make it as unique as possible.
+That is why I've chosen to write this without any additional packages, only used sprites found online for graphics, no assets used.

 Remaking my Unity project, this used to cars, now remaking this to space invaders, since I had somehwta good level system implemented and gameobjects/other scripts which might be useable for space invaders.